Ultimate Sod Installation Guide for Your Lawn Care

 sod installation

-1. Preparing for Lawn Sod Installation
+1. Getting Ready for Sod Installation

 Clear and Level the Area

-Grade the Surface
+Smooth and Grade the Surface

-Apply Starter Fertilizer
+Add Starter Fertilizer

 sod installation